-In addition to the TMP requirements prescribed in Condition 45, Schedule 3;

-Condition 4, Schedule 5 of Development Consent DA 374-11-00 outlines the management plan (general) requirements that are also applicable to the preparation of this TMP.
+In addition to the TMP requirements prescribed in Condition 45, Schedule 3; Condition 4, Schedule 5 of Development Consent DA 374-11-00 outlines the management plan (general) requirements that are also applicable to the preparation of this TMP.

 Table 2 presents these requirements and indicates where each is addressed within this TMP.
-As noted, the Secretary may waive some of these requirements if they are unnecessary or unwarranted for particular management plans.
+As noted, the Planning Secretary may waive some of these requirements if they are unnecessary or unwarranted for particular management plans.
+Other general Development Consent DA 374-11-00 requirements relevant to the preparation of this TMP are provided in Attachment 2.